SoothingMist/Remote-Soil-Moisture-Sensing/README.md

 # Remote-Soil-Moisture-Sensing

-Employs Qt GUI and language-standard C++, Arduino Uno, and Uno-compatible LoRa transceivers to implement soil-moisture radio broadcasts.
+Employs web-based languages, Arduino Uno, and Uno-compatible LoRa transceivers to implement soil-moisture radio broadcasts.
 Uses PC-Uno serial connectivity.
 No third-part services are involved.
 Windows PC acts as basestation.
+Basestation can also be hosted on a remote cloud system such as DigitalOcean (https://m.do.co/c/0023596ca262).

 This is an evolving exploration into precision irrigation.
 The first phase of the overall effort in precision irrigation is available: https://github.com/SoothingMist/Embeddable-Software-for-Irrigation-Control.

-# Code Files
+# Code File

-Each zip file has a ReadMe to explain what it does and how to use it, to include figures.
+The associated zip file has a ReadMe to explain the accompanying code modules, the associated hardware, how to put it all together, and how to use the resulting system.
 If something is not clear, please post a bug report or start a discussion.

-* SerialComm-PC-to-Uno.zip : Illustrates serial communications between Windows PC and Arduino Uno.

-* LoRa-Transmit-Receive-SoilMoisture-Serial-OneResistiveSensor.zip : Demonstrates LoRa transmission and reception of soil-moisture readings.
-Uses PC as server to process received messages.
-One resistive soil-moisture sensing is employed.
-Application is for indoor use.

-* LoRa-Transmit-Receive-SoilMoisture-Serial_TwoCapacitiveSensors.zip : Outdoor battery-operated capacitive soil-moisture sensing units.
-Indoor Qt GUI basestation.

-* LoRa-Transmit-SoilMoisture-Transmit-TwoCapacitiveSensors-OnOff.zip : Updates sense/report module in LoRa-Transmit-Receive-SoilMoisture-Serial_TwoCapacitiveSensors.zip to replace "deep sleep" with on/off using a timer circuit.

-* PythonServer-ArduinoClient.zip : A simple python server and arduino client.
-This is an evolutionary step toward adding sensor data to the realtime data log.
-Arduino generates the same message format as does LoRa-Transmit-Receive-SoilMoisture-Serial_TwoCapacitiveSensors.zip.
-Python receives and parses those messeages.

-* WebBased.zip : Provides functionality to mirror LoRa-Transmit-SoilMoisture-Transmit-TwoCapacitiveSensors-OnOff.zip but with a web-based basestation.
-Employs Python/Flask rather than C++/QT.
+Would enjoy collaborating with those interested in this technology.

 # License